co360/html-starter/static/readme.md

 ## How To Setup Web Server For Testing

+Most of the examples should open by just opening them in your browser as local file!

 The `WebStorm` IDE comes with builtin web server that can test any of `static` html page immediately.
 However, it is hosted in relative to project parent (eg: `http://localhost:63342/oject-starter/static`).
 So to reference